MicrosoftDocs/win32/desktop-src/NetMon2/selecting-a-network-interface-card.md

 ---
-Description: 'Network Monitor provides three functions for selecting a network interface card (NIC).
+Description: Network Monitor provides three functions for selecting a network interface card (NIC).
 These functions provide three ways to enumerate a set of NICs and select the one you want to use.
-The following table lists these functions.' ms.assetid: 'fbf319bb-4e24-46e3-81bc-d407b26220fb'
+The following table lists these functions. ms.assetid: fbf319bb-4e24-46e3-81bc-d407b26220fb
-title: Selecting a Network Interface Card
+title: Selecting a Network Interface Card ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Selecting a Network Interface Card